Tips for Growing a Garden in Your Apartment

 How to Start a Garden in Your Apartment

-Before you plant your first seeds, there are a few things to consider about your living space.
-Starting your garden means buying pots, soil, fertilizer and watering implements — like a watering can or globe — so be sure to budget accordingly.
+Having a plan for your indoor garden is a great first step towards bringing a little more life to your rental space.
+Starting a garden means buying pots, soil, fertilizer and watering implements — like a watering can or globe — these costs can add up quickly so be sure to budget before you buy.

 You’ll also need to consider the space you have available for growing plants and the amount of sun your apartment gets.
 And if you have pets, you’ll need to make sure either your plants are kept out of reach or pet-safe — like basil or lettuce.